mphannah/04-Space-Shooter/README.md

-# Project-Template-Godot
+# 04-Space-Shooter
-A default Godot project template for MSCH-C220
+A space shooter video game for IU C220.
+We created a 2D game of a protagonist space ship fighting off enemies.